Skip to main content

 “I know people are frustrated about that,” Phelps said.
 "We are not going to negotiate in the media about charters, ever.
 And we are very happy that 32 of the 36 charters were extended because those were race teams that where the deal that was put on the table for them, the primary big win for the race teams was money.

-The court decision came down just hours before Cup cars hit the track for the first practice session of championship weekend.
-Tyler Reddick, who drives for the Jordan-owned 23XI Racing, is one of four drivers who is in Sunday's winner-take-all finale at Phoenix.
+The court decision came down just hours before Cup Series cars hit the track for the first practice session of championship weekend.
+Tyler Reddick, who drives for Jordan-owned 23XI Racing, is one of four driver in Sunday's winner-take-all finale.

-When the ruling came out and NASCAR was informed as executives sat on the stage at Phoenix Raceway, NASCAR chief operating officer Steve O’Donnell quipped: “You can't make it up, for the timing” as he and Phelps declined comment on the injunction.
+When the ruling came out and NASCAR was informed as executives sat on the stage at Phoenix Raceway, NASCAR chief operating officer Steve O’Donnell quipped: “You can't make it up, for the timing” as he and Phelps declined comment.

-At issue is that both 23XI and Front Row Motorsports refused to sign a take-it-or-leave-it charter agreement presented to teams by NASCAR in September, just 48 hours before the playoffs began.
-The offers came after more than two years of negotiations between NASCAR and its teams, and 13 of 15 organizations signed the deal.
+Both 23XI and Front Row Motorsports refused to sign a take-it-or-leave-it charter agreement presented to teams by NASCAR in September, just 48 hours before the playoffs began.
+The offers came after more than two years of negotiations and 13 of 15 teams signed the deal.

-23XI Racing and Front Row Motorsports declined to sign and have accused NASCAR of being “monopolistic bullies” in what is essentially a revenue-sharing agreement between the sanctioning body and its teams.
+23XI Racing and Front Row accused NASCAR of being “monopolistic bullies” in forcing teams to into what is essentially a revenue-sharing agreement between the sanctioning body and its teams.

-NASCAR has since rescinded the offers on charter extensions to 23XI and Front Row.
-Their current charters expire at the end of the calendar year.
-The teams are free to operate as “open” teams but the lack of chartered protection denies them an equal share of revenue, a guaranteed spot in the field of 38 races and other provisions under the charter agreements.
+NASCAR has since rescinded the offers on charter extensions to 23XI and Front Row, whose current charters expire at the end of the year.
+The teams are free to operate as “open” teams but the lack of chartered protection denies them an equal share of revenue, a guaranteed spot in the field of 38 races and other provisions.

-23XI and Front Row have asked for things to remain status quo as their antitrust case proceeds because the new charters that begin in 2025 prevent teams from suing NASCAR.
+23XI and Front Row have asked for things to remain status quo as their antitrust case proceeds because the new charters prevent teams from suing NASCAR.
 Kessler asked that the teams be released from that clause for the duration of the lawsuit.

 In his ruling, the judge found that Kessler failed to demonstrate that 23XI and Front Row “will face irreparable harm through several avenues.”

-The plaintiffs also alleged they will “risk” the loss of their drivers if their cars are not chartered.
-Kessler said 23XI driver Reddick is permitted to terminate his contract with the team if there is no charter for his car — and he could leave as the reigning Cup champion should he win the title Sunday.
+The plaintiffs also alleged they will risk the loss of their drivers if their cars are not chartered.
+Kessler said Reddick is permitted to terminate his contract with the team if there is no charter for his car — and he could leave as the reigning Cup champion should he win on Sunday.

-Whitney found that Kessler did not meet the burden as required for a preliminary injunction, but if circumstances change, plaintiffs may file a renewed motion for a preliminary injunction.
+Whitney said if circumstances change, the two teams can file a new motion for a preliminary injunction.
 The teams were given a deadline of Dec.
 2 to respond.

 AP auto racing: https://apnews.com/hub/auto-racing